Expergefactor/Update-Ubuntu-System/README.md

     $ python3 update.py

 ### WHAT DOES IT DO?
-  The script runs the following commands in sucession...
+  The script executes the following commands in sucession...

     $ sudo apt-get update
     $ sudo apt-get upgrade -y
     $ sudo apt-get dist-upgrade -y
     $ sudo apt autoremove -y
     $ sudo snap refresh

+  If the Snap Store is to be updated, the following command will be executed...

+    $ sudo pkill snap-store && sudo snap refresh snap-store

 ### TDQM ISSUE?